HansMaulwurf1/udacity/self_driving_car_engineer/project_1/README.md

 You should use the data already present in `/home/workspace/data/waymo` directory to explore the dataset!
 This is the most important task of any machine learning project.
 To do so, open the `Exploratory Data Analysis` notebook.
 In this notebook, your first task will be to implement a `display_instances` function to display images and annotations using `matplotlib`.
 This should be very similar to the function you created during the course.
 Once you are done, feel free to spend more time exploring the data and report your findings.
 Report anything relevant about the dataset in the writeup.

-Keep in mind that you should refer to this analysis to create the different spits (training, testing and validation).
+Keep in mind that you should refer to this analysis to create the different spits (training, test and validation).

 ### Create the training - validation splits